geoserver/geoserver/doc/en/developer/source/programming-guide/app-schema/index.rst

 To run offline tests (in app-schema-test/src/test/java/org/geoserver/test) with a test database, enable joining and specify the database.
 Add these parameters in VM Arguments for postgis::

-    -Dapp-schema.joining=true -DtestDatabase=postgis
+    -Dapp-schema.joining=true -DtestDatabase=postgis -Xmx512m

 Similarly, to test with oracle::

-    -Dapp-schema.joining=true -DtestDatabase=oracle
+    -Dapp-schema.joining=true -DtestDatabase=oracle -Xmx512m

 Additionally for Oracle, you also need to add ojdbc14.jar in the test Classpath.

+.. note:: Please note that you should only run the tests in org.geoserver.test package with the above parameters, since the data reference tests in org.geoserver.test.onlineTest package contain non-joining tests which would fail.

 You do not need to specify these VM Arguments for running data reference tests (in app-schema-test/src/test/java/org/geoserver/test/onlineTest).
 However, you would still need to specify the Oracle JDBC driver in the Classpath for Oracle specific tests.
+Data reference tests package also requires 768m memory to run from JUnit.

 Adding new tests
 ----------------